vaishyavivek/icefish-explorer/README.md

 **The Cloud on the Ground**

-Get your Dropbox , Google Drive and OneDrive files in your local PC without actually downloading them.<partial support>
+Get your Dropbox , Google Drive and OneDrive files in your local PC without actually downloading them.

 **FreeDesktop.org compliant**